 This was not my first time aboard the Trump Train.
 Fifty-one weeks earlier, as NonDoc still wobbled on its training wheels, I had covered The Donald at the Oklahoma State Fair.
 He called me — and other media members — terrible, and my attempt at fair analysis of the candidate and his appeal received praise from both Trump haters and Trump fans alike.

-But Saturday, Trump’s traveling shit-show was even more so on my home turf, albeit ultimately within the walls of Barry Switzer’s son-in-law’s monstrous mansion that nearly every Normanite I know considers hideous, tacky and a 12,000-square-foot symbol of opulence jammed onto an otherwise middle-class street.
+But Saturday, Trump’s traveling shit-show was even more so on my home turf, albeit ultimately within the walls of Barry Switzer’s son-in-law’s monstrous mansion that nearly every Normanite I know considers a 12,000-square-foot symbol of opulence jammed onto an otherwise middle-class street.

 In other words, it was the perfect setting for a Trump fundraiser.